sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/graduating/graduation-grade.md

 ## Calculation Example

-Suppose you have a weighted average of 98/110 and you meet the following criteria for the Bachelor's Degree in Applied Computer Science and Artificial Intelligence:
+Suppose you have a weighted average of 98/110 and you meet the following criteria for the Master's Degree in Computer Science:

 - Evaluation of the internship report: 8 points
 - Graduation within 24 months: 1 points